 And I know lots of customers are going to be really pumped to enable that for their private networks.

-So APIs have made headlines lately.
-They're clearly an attack service that needs defending.
+Very exciting, and one of the pieces of this announcement was also APIs, so APIs have made headlines lately, they're clearly an attack service that needs defending.

-So Cloudflare offers services to protect public APIs from things like DDoS attacks, abuse, and data loss.
+So Cloudflare offers services to protect public APIs from things like DDoS attacks, abuse of data loss.

-Traditionally, public -facing APIs have been sort of the focus of security teams' attention and scrutiny and making sure that security controls are on top of those public and external-facing APIs as priority number one.
+Traditionally, public facing APIs have been sort of the the focus of security teams attention and scrutiny and making sure that security controls are on top of those public and external facing APIs as priority number one.

 But teams are also increasingly thinking about the security for their private API for the same reason, right?

 You don't have this concept of a security perimeter anymore where you can say, I'm going to trust all the traffic that's in between these internal or private services.

 And so in a similar way to the web application traffic that we just talked about, where you're going to be able to put the WAF in front of those private traffic flows, our API security tools are also going to be able to apply in front of internal and private APIs that customers have within their network.